Our blog

 The GreenBox is the perfect cradle and nursery for many large plants!

-Cucumbers, zucchini, eggplants & Co: they are all stately plants, they all have one thing in common: a love of warmth.
-Central and northern European gardeners, with their love of these vegetables, in turn face a major challenge: the plants need a majority of sunny months from sowing to harvesting.
-After all, they must first reach a certain size to produce their coveted fruits.
-Often, these then also need a few more weeks to reach their tasty ripeness.
+Cucumbers, zucchinis, eggplants & co: they are all stately plants, they all have one thing in common: a love of warmth.
+Central and northern European gardeners face a major challenge with their love of these vegetables: the plants need a number of sun-drenched months from sowing to harvest.
+After all, they must first reach a certain size in order to produce their coveted fruits.
+They then often need a few more weeks until they are tasty and ripe.

-However, the growing season for heat-loving plants in our latitudes is extremely limited, firstly in terms of sunshine hours, and secondly in terms of temperatures.
-Even if just March of this year (2022) with its abundant sunshine hours showed itself from the best side in many places, ambitious gardeners should not lull themselves into a sense of security too early and take advantage of the sunlight by planting their favorites outdoors.
-Because until about mid-May, temperatures can still drop so sharply, especially at night, that our tropical guests suffer cold death outside.
+However, the growing season for heat-loving plants in our latitudes is extremely limited, both in terms of hours of sunshine and temperatures.
+While March of this year (2022) was at its best in many places with its abundant hours of sunshine, ambitious gardeners should not be lulled into a false sense of security too early and take advantage of the sunlight by planting their favorites outdoors.
+Until around mid-May, temperatures can still drop so much, especially at night, that our tropical guests die of cold outside.

 It all depends on the right time

-In the GreenBox, heat-loving plants can spend an undisturbed childhood: With the cozy temperatures of our indoor rooms and the abundant imitation daylight of the LED technology, our smart indoor garden offers the best starting conditions for the large plants.
-Then, once we have the aforementioned icemen (mid-May) behind us, our green friends no longer need to freeze outdoors at night after being amply supplied with energy during the day by the sun, the unsurpassed archetype of light.
+In the GreenBox, heat-loving plants can spend an undisturbed childhood: With the cozy temperatures of our indoor rooms and the abundant imitation daylight provided by LED technology, our smart indoor garden offers the best starting conditions for large plants.
+Once we have the aforementioned ice saints (mid-May) behind us, our green friends no longer need to freeze outdoors at night, having been amply supplied with energy during the day by the sun, the unsurpassed archetype of light.

-The adult plants of the seeds in our collection are all suitable to spend their entire plant life in the GreenBox, where they are well supplied with the nutrients of the PlantPlugs and GreenBox Booster.
-Nevertheless, our herbs, flowers and leafy vegetables can also be relocated to a large pot on the balcony, a raised bed, a flower border or the vegetable garden.
-There, their roots have more room to develop, which is not infrequently noticeable in the more stately size of the planted basil, dill, etc.
+The fully-grown plants in our seed collection are all suitable for spending their entire plant life in the GreenBox, where they are well supplied with nutrients from the PlantPlugs and GreenBox Booster.
+Nevertheless, our herbs, flowers and leafy vegetables can also be moved to a large pot on the balcony, a raised bed, a flower border or the vegetable garden.
+There, their roots have more space to develop, which is often reflected in the larger size of the planted basil, dill, etc.

-The end of March / beginning of April is a good time to start pre-growing tomatoes, basil and cucumbers.
-If you want to celebrate Halloween with your own pumpkin, you should put the corresponding seeds into the PlantPlug in mid-April.
-For sowing zucchini in the GreenBox is time until the end of April / beginning of May.
+The end of March / beginning of April is a good time to start growing tomatoes, basil and cucumbers.
+If you want to celebrate Halloween with your own pumpkin, you should put the seeds into the PlantPlug in mid-April.
+There is time to sow zucchinis in the GreenBox until the end of April / beginning of May.

 In our trial phase

-Who does not know them, the sweet and sour Physalis or Cape gooseberry, whose protective fruit shell is reminiscent of a lantern that is dry and straw-like when ripe.
-Mostly, we are only familiar with the ensembles of fruit and lampion, as they either decorate a cocktail well draped or can be found crammed together with their peers in a small, cube-shaped basket or carton in the fruit department.
+Who doesn't know the sweet and sour physalis or cape gooseberry, whose protective fruit skin is reminiscent of a lantern, which is dry and straw-like when ripe.
+We are usually only familiar with the ensembles of fruit and lantern, either well draped in a cocktail or crammed together with their peers in a small, cube-shaped basket or box in the fruit section.

-In our trial period, we experience the physalis plant is very grateful: Not only does it grow quite fast, so that in due time you have to move it to a pot on the windowsill or to the warm(!) outdoors.
-It also looks very beautiful in the process.
-Already after a few weeks the plant forms its first fruits, which again we can enjoy after a few weeks.
+In our trial phase, we have found the physalis plant to be very grateful: Not only does it grow quite quickly, so that it has to be transplanted into a pot on the windowsill or into the warm(!) outdoors in good time.
+It also looks very attractive.
+After just a few weeks, the plant produces its first fruits, which we can enjoy after a few weeks.

-Also growing rapidly our subject Baby eggplant.
-For fruits, however, you need patience.
-The roots of the eggplant definitely need more space than in the GreenBox, at least if it is also to form fruit.
-Important for growing all eggplants: include ripening time, because eggplants harvested too early contain too much of the toxic solanine, which hits us in the stomach.
-The ripe eggplant still has a shiny skin, at the same time it gives a little when light pressure.
+Our test object also grows quickly baby eggplant.
+However, you need patience for fruit.
+The roots of the eggplants definitely need more space than in the GreenBox, at least if they are also to produce fruit.
+Important for the cultivation of all eggplants: plan for the ripening period, as eggplants harvested too early contain too much of the poisonous solanine, which is bad for our stomachs.
+The ripe eggplant still has a shiny skin, but at the same time it yields slightly when light pressure is applied.

-We are eager to see the results of the recently sown snack peppers and the round zucchini.
-Especially we are curious about the mini cucumberswhich with their long tendrils will certainly do very well in a hanging basket.
-Such an edible highlight certainly not everyone has on the balcony.
+We are looking forward to the results of the recently sown snack peppers and the round zucchini.
+Above all, we are curious about the mini cucumberswhich, with their long tendrils, will certainly do very well in a hanging basket.
+Not everyone has such an edible highlight on their balcony.

 Back to the blog